-Role Playing, Reflexive Role-Taking, Role Strain, Role Distancing
+Role Theory, Role Playing, Role-Taking, Role Strain, Role Distancing

 Roles convergence is one aspect of explanation for the rising crime rate among women.
 That is, the roles of women have converged with or become similar to those of men.
 That is, when roles converge, behavior becomes similar.
 The role convergence hypothesis suggests that as gender roles become more similar, female crime should increase toward the level of male crime.
 Cross-nationally, modernization has been conceptualized as resulting in increased female crime, in part through its supposed effect on gender role convergence.